Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 2. Stop the node:

-1. Compare changes in the new configuration files with the backup configuration files after the upgrade but before restarting, remove deprecated settings, and update any new settings if required.
+4. After upgrading but before restarting a node, compare changes in the new configuration files with your backup configuration files.
+Remove deprecated settings and update any new settings if required.

-Use the DSE yaml_diff tool to compare backup YAML files with the upgraded YAML files:
+You can use the yaml_diff tool to compare backup YAML files with the upgraded YAML files:

 Results